 You are probably going to pick a break, partly on the activities available.
 Depending on whether you are an active or chilled person you may want different things from your time away.
 The UK has some cool options besides the usual city breaks.
 I love the idea of going to a holiday park.
 Some parks offer a mix of relaxing things like spa days and walks in the forest and active things like archery and canoeing.
 Personally, I hope to soon be visiting the Lake District or star gazing on the Isle of Man.

 I’ve listed this last, but it is the first thing to consider when it comes to a UK break.
 The best tip I can give you is to be realistic about what your budget is and plan from there.
 It may be tempting to spend all you’ve got and then some for a ‘once in a lifetime’ trip, but it’s pointless if you are going to be affecting your day to day lifestyle all for that one holiday.
-Some of the best money-saving tips for holidays can be found here.
 Consider limiting eating out, having a daily budget and keeping track of your spending, and you will and you can bet that this won’t be the only time you be holiday planning.